ttalikka/anagram_finder/README.md

 Word lengths over 24 characters can be quite demanding, depending on your CPU.

 The wordlist included is the *Institute for the Languages of Finland*'s modern Finnish wordlist, which can be found in its original form at http://kaino.kotus.fi/sanat/nykysuomi/.
 It has been modified into a simpler form by removing the inflection data and the homonym numbers included in the original wordlist, leaving only a cleartext, new line delimited list of Finnish words.
 The original wordlist is licensed using CC BY 3.0 which allows the modification of the original material and using it in a new context.

+## Docker usage

+(0. Build using the Dockerfile found in the docker-branch)
+1. Run